avillela/avillela/misc/how-to-work-with-me.md

 - If you need me in a Slack channel, **always @ me**.
 - I prefer **Slack over email or meetings** whenever possible.
 - **Response times:**
-  - Slack: <1 minute–30 min depending on urgency
+  - Slack: <1 minute–2 hr depending on urgency
   - Email: within 1 business day
   - While traveling for business: replies may take **several hours**
 - If you tag me in **GitHub, Google Docs, MS Office, or SharePoint**, follow up with a Slack message.
 - I prefer **reading** over watching videos.
-- I keep most notifications off; only Slack DMs and @ mentions reach me, and sound is disabled.
+- I keep most notifications off; only Slack DMs and @ mentions reach me, and sound is disabled, as I find it triggering

 ## 🕒 Availability
 - **Time zone:** Eastern Time (Toronto)